Multimessenger parameter estimation of GW170817: from jet structure to the Hubble constant: Afterglow Model

 Under the approximation of neglecting sideways expansion, we can regard the jet evolution at each radial direction as being independent.
 It is therefore convenient to describe the evolution at each direction by using isotropic equivalence quantities.
 Consider an isotropic burst of total energy $E_{\rm iso} = \Gamma_0 M_{\rm ej}c^2$, where $M_{\rm ej}$ is the mass of ejecta and $\Gamma_0$ is its initial Lorentz factor.
 The outflow spreads in a cold uniform environment of number density $n$ and forms a relativistic shock.
-We assume that the blastwave is expanding adiabatically without further energy injection.
+We assume that the blastwave is expanding adiabatically without further energy injection (for considerations of energy injection in the blast see \cite{2020ApJ...899..105L}).
 Energy loss due to radiation is negligible compared with $E_{\rm iso}$.
 We define the radius $R$ of the shock by the distance from burst center to the forward shock.
-All swept-up mass are compressed in the downstream of forward shock, moving with Lorentz factor $\Gamma$ measured in BR frame, and its isotropic kinetic energy is $E_{\rm k}$.
-We also assume that all ejecta are moving together with shocked ambient at same Lorentz factor behind the contact discontinuity and its total energy is $E_{\rm ej} = \Gamma M_{\rm ej}c^2$.
+All swept-up mass is compressed in the downstream of forward shock, moving with Lorentz factor $\Gamma$ measured in BR frame, and its isotropic kinetic energy is $E_{\rm k}$.
+We also assume that all ejecta are moving together with shocked ambient at the same Lorentz factor behind the contact discontinuity, and its total energy is $E_{\rm ej} = \Gamma M_{\rm ej}c^2$.

 The trans-relativistic shock jump conditions is \citep{Uhm2011, Ryan2019}